Cauliflower and Potato Curry (Aloo Gobi Recipe)

-- 1 (~1 lb or 500 g chopped) small head cauliflower, cut into small florets
+- 1 small (~1 lb chopped) head of cauliflower, cut into small florets with excess stems sliced

-- 2 (~350 g) medium potatoes, peeled and cut into 1/2-inch cubes, and placed in a bowl of water to prevent browning
+- 2 small (~350 g) russet potatoes, peeled and cut into 1/2-inch cubes, and placed in a bowl of water to prevent browning

-- 1 green chili pepper, sliced or chopped
+- 1 small green chili pepper, sliced or chopped

 - 1/2-1 tsp soy sauce (regular, GF soy sauce, or tamari), optional

 - 2 tbsp chopped cilantro leaves

-- Heat oil in a non-stick pan over medium-high heat.
-Add the cumin and nigella seeds and let them sizzle for a few seconds.
-Add the chopped onions and sauté, stirring frequently, until they turn lightly golden, about 5-6 minutes.
+- Heat oil in a non-stick pan or heavy-bottomed pot over medium-high heat.
+Add the cumin seeds and nigella seeds (if using) and let them sizzle for a few seconds.
+Add the chopped onion and sauté, stirring frequently, until it turns golden (~6-7 min).

 - Add the garlic and ginger and sauté until the raw smell disappears, about 30 seconds.
 Add the tomatoes, spice powders (coriander, cumin, turmeric, red chili, black pepper (if using)) and salt.
 Cook until the tomatoes are soft and the oil begins to separate from them (~4-5 min).
 If needed, deglaze the pan with 2 tbsp of water to help the tomatoes.

 - Add the potatoes, cauliflower, and green chili pepper.
-Stir-fry for about 4-5 minutes.
+Stir-fry for about 5 minutes, until softened.

-- Turn the heat down to low-medium, cover, and let cook for about 20 minutes, stirring once or twice in between.*
+- Turn the heat down to low-medium, cover, and let cook for 20-25 minutes, stirring once or twice in between.
+(See Note 1)